fmobegi/fmobegi/README.md

 </h1>

 <p>
 I'm a bioinformatician with a background in biochemistry and molecular microbiology, and experience in human health genomics (immunogenomics, cancer and cardiometabolic genomics), with a range of skills including (meta)genomics data analysis and integration, biomarkers discovery, genotype-phenotype association, microbiomics, transcriptomics, molecular epidemiology, population genetics, and scientific liaison.
-I am experienced in HPC and Cloud (Azure/AWS) computing, big data analysis frameworks (Hadoop and Spark), data management in SQL, programming in Python, Perl and R, and pipelining for sciences using NextFlow.
+I am experienced in HPC and Cloud (Azure/AWS) computing, big data analysis frameworks (Hadoop and Spark), data management in SQL, programming in Python, Perl and R, and pipelining for life sciences using NextFlow.

 __Research interests:__
 My interests are in big data analytics, data management and governance, machine learning, and artificial intelligence applications in translational analyses and interpretation.